-19. Segmented information:
+20. Segmented information:

 The Company operates in one business segment, the biopharmaceutical industry.
 Substantially all of the Company's assets and operations are located in Canada, the United States and Barbados.
-During the year ended May 31, 2013, 100 percent of revenues from the sale of finished product were generated from sales of AGGRASTAT® in the United States, which was to nine customers.
-Customer A accounted for 40 percent, Customer B accounted for 26 percent, Customer C accounted for 24 percent, Customer D accounted for nine percent and the remaining five customers accounted for one percent of revenues.
-Additionally during fiscal 2012, the Company recorded a sale of unfinished product to a European pharmaceutical company as described in note 12.
+During the year ended May 31, 2014, 100 percent of revenue from the sale of finished product was generated from sales of AGGRASTAT® in the United States, which was to six customers.
+Customer A accounted for 40 percent, Customer B accounted for 26 percent, Customer C accounted for 25 percent, Customer D accounted for eight percent and the remaining two customers accounted for one percent of revenue.
+Additionally during fiscal 2012, the Company recorded a sale of unfinished product to a European pharmaceutical company as described in note 13.